Cedar Hill Museum of History

 Take the history Home

 Published in 2001, proceeds from sales of this comprehensive historic account of Cedar Hill from its earliest beginnings to the millennium benefit the Cedar Hill Museum.
-Books are available at the library or the museum's home located at 607 Cedar Street. $65
+Books are available at the library or the museum's home located at 409 Texas Street.

 Share your history

-The Cedar Hill Museum of History board meets the first Monday of each month at 6:30 pm,607 Cedar Street.
-All are welcome to attend.
+The Cedar Hill Museum of History board meets on the second Monday of each month at 6:30 pm.
+All members and visitors are welcome to attend.